Categories

 Each person who connected with the team had a unique journey, and all had incredible bonds with their pets.

-In all, the VHS team and event participants handed out thousands of pet supplies and hundreds of pamphlets about the Vancouver Humane Society’s veterinary assistance program.
+In all, Because They Matter event participants handed out thousands of pet supplies and around 300 pamphlets about the Vancouver Humane Society’s veterinary assistance programs!

 Yes, I can make a gift to help animals